nline/nline-data-api/README.md

 ## Description

-nline-data-api provides easy access to gridwatch data collected in Ghana.
-This library offers functions to fetch, process, and analyze time-series data related to voltage and frequency measurements across various sites, districts, and regions.
+nline-data-api provides easy access to GridWatch data collected in Ghana.
+This library offers functions to fetch, process, and analyze time-series data of voltage and frequency measurements across various sites, districts, and regions.

 ## Installation